skulpt/skulpt/functions.rst

 #.
 Write a function `areaOfCircle(r)` which returns the area of a circle of radius `r`.

 #.
 Write a non-fruitful function to draw a five pointed star, where the length of each side is 100 units.
-    (Hint: You should turn the turtle by 144 degrees at each point.)

      .. image:: illustrations/ch04/star.png

 #.
 Extend your program above.
 Draw five stars, but between each, pick up the pen,